-How to Write a Permit Authorization Letter: A Guide
+How to Write a Permit Authorization Letter (Template)

 A person writing a formal authorization letter to apply for a permit.